Who do you work for?

 I also write regularly about the intersection of politics and policy in New York City, mostly here.

 No!
 The world is a weird place, and I’m interested in all sorts of stories.

-I’ve covered a controversial dive-themed bar in the East Village, the lawyers hackers call, archivists who smuggled hard-drives out of Timbuktu, a Flickr user with a sharp sense of justice who went after Buzzfeed, a walk around all 32 miles of Manhattan’s coastline, the real-life people who inspired Great Gatsby characters, and the time the government decided Coca-Cola contained dangerous levels of caffeine.
+I’ve covered the relationship between food fads and religion, hikers who set speed records on iconic American trails, Minnesota’s medical technology industry, a controversial dive-themed bar in the East Village, the lawyers hackers call, archivists who smuggled hard-drives out of Timbuktu, a Flickr user with a sharp sense of justice who went after Buzzfeed, a walk around all 32 miles of Manhattan’s coastline, the real-life people who inspired Great Gatsby characters, and the time the government decided Coca-Cola contained dangerous levels of caffeine.

 You can find a longer list of my stories here.